cloudflare/cloudflare-docs-engine/src/content/tutorials/deploy-a-static-wordpress-site/index.md

 ## Prerequisites

+This tutorial assumes that you are:

-- Administrator account on your WordPress Site
+- the Administrator account on your WordPress site, and
-- Able to install WordPress Plugins
+- able to install WordPress Plugins on the site.

 ## Setup